Arakim411/FishCardSApp/README.md

 # Spelling (Second)
 It is for spelling training and allows to turn on following options
 - Random List: List of words is in random order
-- Show hint with translation: image below it's the best to describe it.
+- Show hint with translation: image below it's the best to describe it Word can has several translations, algorithm finds which user wants write

 ![appHelp](https://user-images.githubusercontent.com/64414992/109427890-baece300-79f4-11eb-978c-525b466495e3.png)